ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/java-api-usage.md

 You can find coresponding functions ```WorkbasketService.newWorkbasket```, ```ClassificationService.newClassification```  ```WorkbasketService.createWorkbasket``` and ```ClassificationService.createClassification``` in other Services.
 They can be used to create other entities.

 ### How to manipulate an Entity?

-#### Example Task

-Not all properties of a task can be set via the API.
-You must rather use the Action methods of TaskService to manipulate these properties.
-For example, a task is created via TaskService.newTask().
-In this call, you have to specify in which workbasket the task is to be created.
-This can either be done by specifying the Id of the workbasket or key and domain of the workbasket (note: a workbasket key is a human readable key that identifies a workbasket inside a specific domain.
-WorkbasketKey is not unique by itself, but only in combination with the domain).
-Once a task object is created, its associated workbasket can only be changed by method TaskSerivce.transfer().
-In addition, once a task is created, it is in the state READY.
-The state of a task can only be modified by TaskService methods claim, forceClaim, cancelClaim, forceCancelClaim, completeTask, forceCompleteTask, and deleteTask.
-In addition, once an action method modfies a task, several timestamps on the task, like claimed, completed, modfied, etc. are changed.
-Corresponding considerations apply to Workbasket and Classification objects.
+Some properties of an entity can be set via the **entitity interface** (e. g. the Task interface) in the Kadai [Java-API](java-api-usage.md).
+For example, the method ``  Task.setDescription(String description)`` can be used to set the description of a Task.
+However, some properties of entities cannot be set this way.
+For example, a Workbasket has to be specified during the creation of a Task.
+You can change the Workbasket by transferring the Task using ``TaskService.transfer(String taskId, String destinationWorkbasketId)``.
+The state of a Task can only be modified by corresponding TaskService methods ``claim``, ``forceClaim``, ``cancelClaim`` etc. You can read more about the status changes here (link).

-How to use Taskana’s java API in an application?
+### How to integrate the Java API of Kadai?

-When you intend to use taskana in your application, you have to follow the following steps:

-    get a DataSource that addresses taskana's database.

-    Create a pro.taskana.configuration.TaskanaEngineConfiguration passing in that DataSource.

-    Call TaskanaEngineConfiguration.buildEngine to obtain a TaskanaEngine.

-    Use TaskanaEngine's method getClassificationService, getTaskService and getWorkbasketService in order to obtain the various service objects that are required to create, delete and manipulate tasks, workbaskets and classifications.
+- Find out the DataSource for your Kadai database.
+You can read here (link) about setting it up
+- Pass the DataSource to the constructor of ``pro.taskana.configuration.TaskanaEngineConfiguration``.
+- Build a KadaiEngine using ``TaskanaEngineConfiguration.buildEngine``.

+You can use the corresponding Services by getting them with the methods ``TaskanaEngine.getClassificationService``, ``TaskanaEngine.getTaskService`` and ``TaskanaEngine.getWorkbasketService``.